ItamarDabush/HVT_HyperVirtualTree/README.md

-# DecisioNet
+# HyperDecisioNet
-This is the official PyTorch implementation of the paper ["DecisioNet: A Binary-Tree Structured Neural Network"](https://openaccess.thecvf.com/content/ACCV2022/papers/Gottlieb_DecisioNet_A_Binary-Tree_Structured_Neural_Network_ACCV_2022_paper.pdf), by Noam Gottlieb and Michael Werman.
+This code uses hyper network and ensemble learning to improve a classification network this code based on the official code of ["DecisioNet: A Binary-Tree Structured Neural Network"] by Noam Gottlieb and Michael Werman.

 ## Prerequisites
 - Python 3.7+